moisescastellano/thousandTypes-tcplugin/README.md

 **Lister plugin** shows (F3) the text of the document in the integrated Total Commander Lister, even if you dont have the corresponding appplication.

-**Note:** The first time you open a doc with a Java plugin, it will take a couple seconds as the JVM loads into memory; next times the preview is as quick as entering a folder in the local system
+**Note:** The first time you open a doc with a Java plugin, it will take a couple seconds as the JVM loads into memory; next times the preview is as quick as entering a folder in the local system.

 FAQ
 ---